DIY: How to Replace Lampshade Hardware Fittings

 - The lampshade I used was cheap and didn’t require purchasing additional fabric.

-- I actually wanted a white lampshade, because I planned to make removable and interchangeable lampshade covers, which I did make and will tell about in a separate blog post, and for that I needed a neutral lampshade that wouldn’t show through behind the pattern of the fabric covers.
+- I actually wanted a white lampshade, because I planned to make removable and interchangeable lampshade covers, which I did make and wrote about in a separate blog post, and for that I needed a neutral lampshade that wouldn’t show through behind the pattern of the fabric covers.

 Here were the materials I used for this project: